Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-2.md

 The Object Storage Service (OSS) is a generic Cloud Storage Service that is part of the Forge Data Management API.
 In this task, you upload the model to translate to OSS.
 While you can use any model for this purpose, we recommend that you use the file *box.ipt*, which is available in the [*tutorial_data*](../tutorial_data) folder.

-NOTE   If The Tutorials folder is not specified below, specifiy it here

 ## Create a Bucket

 In this tutorial, you will use a Postman environment variable named `ossBucketKey` to hold the Object Key of the Bucket that holds your files in the cloud.
 If you already have a bucket (from a previous tutorial), carry out step 1, and ignore the rest.